demonico85/cleaving/docs/source/example_SL_walls.md

 Before analyzing the calculations, let's create a folder `/results/` at the same level of the folders `./step1/`, `./step3`, `./step4`.
 Here, we will copy the results for each step.

 1. The files `.out` generated in [Step 1](#step-1) contains the quantity `f_f2`, which is the work performed.
-An average of that quantity for each lambda gives the variation of the energy in [step 1](#step-1), thus the integration of the results quantity over lambda gives the total work done in the step.
+An average of that quantity for each $z_w$ gives the variation of the energy in [step 1](#step-1), thus the integration of the results quantity over $z_w$ gives the total work done in the step.
 In order to calculate the work performed in Step 1:

     1. Enter in the dir `./step1/out/`
     2. Call the script `../../utils/work.sh F`